|

-My goal is to support the shooting sports by getting shooters more interested in
+don't need to be one of my customers to get this technical support.)
+My goal is to support the shooting sports by getting shooters more interested in reloading,

-reloading, and getting them to spend more time shooting.
+so they can spend more time shooting.
 Hopefully, that will get them motivated enough to preserve our sport.
-You'll find my contact information on the
+I believe that only the most motivated

-bottom of every page of this website.
 It's too bad that so many Americans have been "conditioned" by watching anti-gun propaganda on TV.
-That
+This has made too many of Americans willing

 Most of us have encountered unusual problems while reloading.
 Have you ever wondered "What the heck caused this?"